-For my date availability go to www:barryfisher.ca
+For my date availability as a mediator, go to www.barryfisher.ca

 In Janmohamed v Dr .
 Zia Medicine PC ( Ct file # CV-20-00646993) Justice Myers had a situation where the Plaintiff accepted the Defendants Rule 49 Offer of $15,000 plus costs to be assessed.
 The parties could not agree on costs.